-- Every month Legacy's handicapped dependents are invited to go on outing for take part in recreational and educational activities.
+Every month Legacy's handicapped dependents are invited to go on outing for take part in recreational and educational activities.
 These programmes aim to develop independence and thus lessen the need for reliance on others for simple routine functions.
-Once a year there is a two week camp at Somers Camp.
+Once a year there is a two week camp, this is believed to be Somers School Camp.
 These photos are from 1992.

 An article in the widows' newsletter in 1992 explains more detail on the 1992 camp.
 The article mentions that the annual camps run for two weeks at Somers Camp.
 It is a wonderful gathering of Junior Legatees, Legatees, and dedicated helpers.
 50 junior legatees attended this camp (in 1992) with the personal attention almost one-to-one.
 With ages ranging from 22 to into the 60s, Legacy has to ensure it caters for the differing needs.
 Legatees headed by Camp Chief, Jim Hammon and Chairman of the Handicapped Dependents Committee, Merv Tickell, were supported by two Camp Co-Ordinators and 50 helpers known as 'leaders'.
 Many of the leaders are people in the workforce wishing to give something back to the community.

 Junior Legatees are organised into groups.
 They participate in horse-riding, swimming, golfing, strawberry picking, and many other activities.